 Abbreviations should follow formatting conventions.
 Some terms, particularly statistical terms, are commonly abbreviated in Cochrane documents (see Common abbreviations), while others should be avoided (see Abbreviations to avoid).
+Some common abbreviations that are well known or commonly used in Cochrane reviews do not need to be defined, for example, HIV, USA.
+See Common abbreviations that do not need to be defined.

 See also Frequently used names for names commonly used and abbreviated in Cochrane documents.